 “Bad men cannot make good citizens.
 It is when people forget God that tyrants forge their chains.” —Patrick Henry

 “In a country above all others fond of liberty, many defend a principle as repugnant to humanity as it is inconsistent with the Bible and destructive to liberty. . . .
 I am a master of slaves of my own purchase!
 I am drawn along by the general inconvenience of living without them.
 I will not, I cannot justify it. . . .
-A time will come when an option will be offered to abolish this lamentable evil . . . but if not, let us transmit to our descendents, together with our slaves, an abhorrence for slavery.
-If we cannot reduce this wished for reformation to practice, let us treat the unhappy victims with lenity.
+A time will come when an option will be offered to abolish this lamentable evil . . . but if not, let us transmit to our descendants, together with our slaves, an abhorrence for slavery.
+If we cannot reduce this wished-for reformation to practice, let us treat the unhappy victims with lenity.
 It is the furthest advance we can make toward justice.” —Cited in the December 3 issue of World Magazine, from Thomas Kidd, Patrick Henry: First Among Patriots

 “Our country is in danger, but not to be despaired of.
 Our enemies are numerous and powerful; but we have many friends, determining to be free, and heaven and earth will aid the resolution.
 On you depend the fortunes of America.
 You are to decide the important question, on which rest the happiness and liberty of millions yet unborn.
 Act worthy of yourselves.” —Joseph Warren (1775)